Whether you're embarking on a new-build or painstakingly restoring a listed building, here is our choice of the craftsmen with excellent foundations.

 R. W. Armstrong

-This Hampshire-based, family-owned residential building company was founded in 1957 and works across London and the South of England, specialising in top-quality new-build homes and the refurbishment of period and listed properties.
+This Hampshire-based, family-owned residential builder was founded in 1957.
+It specialises in refurbishment and renovation of country homes and listed properties, as well as construction of bespoke new houses, both contemporary and traditional in style.
 The firm also offers an in-house bespoke-joinery service.

 01256 850177; www.rwarmstrong.co.uk